antalvdb/olifant/README.md

 ### Tokenization

-Training MBLM assumes that you have a tokenizer and a raw-text training set `textfile`.
+Training *Olifant* assumes that you have a tokenizer and a raw-text training set `textfile`.
 The tokenizer will have to be the same tokenizer used for testing.
 First, the text is tokenized using `bert-base-cased` (a standard LLM tokenizer from Hugging Face; we will need to use the same tokenizer in later steps).
 Edit `tok.py` if you want to use a different tokenizer.